Skip to main content

 • Navigation property constraints combine both the expansion path and target entity type constraints

-See Constraints for domain model constraint configuration.
+See Constraints for data model constraint configuration.

 Complete YAML Example